-Topsoil and organic matter should be salvaged and reused in areas disturbed during construction, as appropriate.
+Topsoil and organic matter will be salvaged and reused in areas disturbed during construction, as appropriate.
 Replaced soils will contain native seed bank, which will help facilitate successful revegetation.
-Post-construction seeding of the disturbed ROW should be done with a suitable native seed mix and in consideration of Monarch habitat (Section 6.2.3.3).
-Seed mixes should include fast-growing, short-lived perennial cover crop to stabilize soil and reduce competition from weedy exotics.
+Post-construction seeding of the disturbed ROW will be done with a suitable native seed mix and in consideration of Monarch habitat (Section 6.2.3.2).
+Seed mixes will include fast-growing, short-lived perennial cover crop to stabilize soil and reduce competition from weedy exotics.
 Native cover crops are preferred.
-New seed should be introduced to disturbed substrates as soon as feasible following construction (within 15 days for areas less than 200 m from a watercourse, and 45 days for other areas), and sediment fencing should remain in place until vegetation cover is re-established.
-Seeded areas shall receive water either through precipitation or irrigation after every seven successive days without rainfall for the first two months after seeding.
+New seed will be introduced to disturbed substrates as soon as feasible following construction (within 15 days for areas less than 200 m from a watercourse, and 45 days for other areas), and sediment fencing will remain in place until vegetation cover is re-established.
+Seeded areas shall receive water either through precipitation or irrigation after every seven successive days without rainfall for the first two months during the growing season after seeding.

-A landscape restoration plan should be developed for all areas disturbed during construction, as well as any proposed compensation areas, and incorporated into the Detail Design package.
-The plan would include recommendations for use of native species in restoration planting as well as methods for management of invasive species.
+A landscape restoration plan will be developed for all areas disturbed during construction, as well as any proposed compensation areas, and incorporated into the Detail Design package.
+The plan will include recommendations for use of native species in restoration planting as well as methods for management of invasive species.